Is Motorcycle Lane Splitting Legal in Texas?

 Road safety regulations are a confusing and complex subject for motorists.
 Lane splitting is one of the most hotly contested issues among motorcycle riders.
 Everyone has a view on whether lane splitting in Texas is legal or not.

-So, is lane splitting legal in Texas?
+So, is lane splitting legal or illegal in Texas?

 Motorcycle lane splitting is the act of a motorcycle riding along the white dashed lines between two lanes of traffic.
 This is commonly done in slow-moving traffic to cut down on commuting times.